Best ChatGPT Prompts for SEO & Marketing (That Actually Work)

 For every task I give you today, use this context.
 Don’t give me generic outputs.
 If you need clarification before starting a task, ask me.”

 That last sentence matters.
-Prompts that invite ChatGPT to ask clarifying questions produce sharper outputs than prompts that demand immediate responses.
-It’s counterintuitive, but it works.
-Giving the model permission to pause and check often saves you a full rewrite cycle.
+Prompts that invite ChatGPT to ask clarifying questions produce sharper outputs.
+Giving the model permission to pause often saves you a full rewrite cycle.

-Pro Tip: Start a new ChatGPT conversation for each major project (a content cluster, a site audit, a campaign), and paste your Context Stack at the top of each one.
+Pro Tip: Start a new ChatGPT conversation for each major project, and paste your Context Stack at the top of each one.
 ChatGPT’s memory within a conversation is good.
 Across conversations, it starts fresh.
-Don’t assume it remembers last week’s briefing.

-Now the prompts.
-These aren’t comprehensive — they’re the ones I’ve tested, refined, and actually kept using.
-Each one includes a note on why it’s structured the way it is.
+These aren’t comprehensive.
+They’re the ones I’ve tested, refined, and actually kept using.

 Keyword Research: Go Deeper Than the List

-Most keyword prompts ask ChatGPT to generate a list of related terms.
-That’s fine for volume, terrible for strategy.
-The better question is about intent clustering and content gaps at the same time.
+Most keyword prompts ask ChatGPT for related terms.
+Fine for volume, terrible for strategy.
+The better question is about intent clustering and content gaps simultaneously.

 Prompt: